 Sessions: Each browser creates its own session, which should keep you from seeing any repeats of pictures within a given View.

 The dog's eyes: My goal is to make the site smart enough so that it seems alive, like the feeling you get when looking into a dog's eyes.
 The fading image when you enter the slideshow is a gesture toward that goal.
-More concretely, a live molecular dynamics simulation is used as a sort of heart, which is affected by clicks on the slideshow page, and in turn affects the next picture you see, and which also gives a continuing life to the site.
+More concretely, a live molecular dynamics simulation is used as a sort of heart: it is affected by clicks on the slideshow page, and in turn affects the next picture you see; and it gives a continuing life to the site.

 Can you make it browsable?
 I don't plan to add any kind of browsability like other excellent sites have.
 Can we upload pictures?
 I plan to add the ability to upload photos to the site.

-Theory: A picture can tell a story that stands on its own and burns itself into your memory.
+Theory: (This describes the original, single-photo version.)
+A picture can tell a story that stands on its own and burns itself into your memory.
 Put two pictures together in sequence, and the 'picture' now exists in your memory as much as in your eye.
 The story becomes what is common to the pictures, and this competes for your attention with the other details.
 You may struggle to find a story and give up.
 My theory is that if you can find a story more often, you will become more engaged.
 According to a New York Times blog:

 Japanese researchers found that dogs who trained a long gaze on their owners had elevated levels of oxytocin, a hormone produced in the brain that is associated with nurturing and attachment, similar to the feel-good feedback that bolsters bonding between parent and child.
 After receiving those long gazes, the owners' levels of oxytocin increased, too.